jpvanegasc/IdealGas/README.md

-# Rigid Sphere Gas Simulation
+# Lennard-Jones Gas Simulation
+This project aim is to reproduce the behavior of a Lennard-Jones gas by using the Monte Carlo method, and to study different phenomena, as phase changes, entropy and condensations.

 ## Compilation
 All code must be compiled using c++11.
 A standard compilation would be